Johnson Farms Minnesota & Montana

 Farming isn't just what we do - It's who we are.

-It’s a life full of early mornings, long days, and no guarantees, but it’s also one we’re proud to live.
-Through droughts, storms, and seasons of change, our farm has weathered it all.
-We’re grateful to carry on the work started generations ago and to keep that legacy growing strong.
+It’s a life full of early mornings, long days, and no guarantees, but it’s also one we’re proud to live at Johnson Farms.
+Through droughts, storms, and seasons of change, our Montana farming legacy has weathered it all.
+We’re grateful to carry on the farming history started generations ago and to keep that legacy growing strong.
+A lot has changed since that first plot of land was bought, but the values, work ethic, and love for the land remain the same.

 Generations on the Land